-The six works by Canova on display at the Archaeological Museum of Naples
+The 110 works by Canova on display at the Archaeological Museum of Naples

-Six will be the masterpieces of Antonio Canova exhibited at the National Archaeological Museum of Naples in March 2019 for the exhibition Canova and the ancient, a loan from the very important museum of the Hermitage truly unique for the relevance of the selected works.
+Six will be the masterpieces in marble by Antonio Canova exposed at the National Archaeological Museum of Naples for the exhibition Canova and the ancient, a loan from the very important museum of the Hermitage truly unique for the relevance of the selected works.

 In addition to the works of Canova they will also arrive at the Archaeological Museum of Naples two other sculptures from the Hermitage: the Roman statue Sleeping Hermaphrodite (III century BC) and the bronze group of Hercules and Lica.